Course Catalog

 5 units

 Students carry out beginning-level tasks that involve listening, speaking, reading, and/or writing, and learn how to read and write 70 additional kanji.
-Prerequisite(s): JAPN 2 or by consent of instructor.
+Prerequisite(s): JAPN 2, placement by assessment, or by consent of instructor.

 JAPN 4